CANFLUX/pipeline-documentation/13_Create_Your_INI_Files.md

 [[XXX move this createFirstStageIni to later as an option - instead duplicate DSM files and rename...
 Create first stage cleaning INI file from template using `createFirstStageIni`]

-* Using your duplicated first stage INI file (you did this in section XXX [link Obtain_Sample_Config_Standardization_Files.md]), name it using the unique measurement site ID, e.g., SITE-ID = ‘DSM’ INI file is named `DSM_FirstStage.ini`.
+* Using your duplicated first stage INI file (you did this in section XXX [link Obtain_Sample_Config_Standardization_Files.md]), name it using the unique measurement site ID, e.g., SITEID = ‘DSM’ INI file is named `DSM_FirstStage.ini`.
 * Edit first stage INI file adding *just a few variables at a time*, keeping in mind the following, as well as the data cleaning principles previously outlined [XXX link to Data_Cleaning_Principles section?]:

     1. Select traces that are needed for future data analysis.
 Not all the measured variables from a site need to be here, only the ones that will be used in future analysis or those needed to improve cleaning, such as diagnostic variables.